nmshd/documentation/_docs_integrate/migration-from-v4-to-v5.md

 }
 ```

-Similarly, when [creating an own RelationshipTemplate]({% link _docs_use-cases/use-case-transport-create-own-relationshiptemplate.md %}) with non-standard `content` via `POST /api/v2/RelationshipTemplates/Own`, it must be used:
+Similarly, when [creating an own RelationshipTemplate]({% link _docs_use-cases/use-case-transport-create-own-relationshiptemplate.md %}) with non-standard `content` via the Connector route `POST /api/v2/RelationshipTemplates/Own`, it must be provided:

 ```jsonc
 "content": {